gabrielhora/s3md5/README.md

 $ s3cmd -file my_big_file -size 15
 ```

-## How it works?
+### How it works?

 The algorithm is basically an MD5 of all MD5s of all generated file parts.

-## Thank you
+### Thank you

 This is inspired by https://github.com/antespi/s3md5 which does the same thing
 (probably better) in bash.

-Being a compiled program it does run a bit faster then bash, but the point of
+It does run a bit faster then bash, but the point of this is not to be the
-this is not to be the fastests possible implementation (the goal was to be as
-simple as possible).
+fastests possible implementation (the goal was to be as simple as possible).

 ```bash